Port Adelaide Football Club: Captain and No. 1 guernsey

 The tradition dictating that the captain of the Port Adelaide Football Club wear the number one guernsey started when Clifford Keal wore the number as club captain for the first time in 1924.
 The tradition was cemented, at least in the view of then-secretary Charles Hayter, when in 1929 he received a letter from a junior Kilkenny player requesting a number one Port Adelaide guernsey as he had just become captain of his underage team.
 Hayter granted the wish of the junior and provided him with a number one Port Adelaide guernsey.
 Since 1924, there have been few exceptions to the tradition.
 The most notable exception was Geof Motley, who followed the captaincy of Fos Williams.
 Following his appointment as captain-coach, Motley elected to continue wearing the number 17, and continued to do so for the remainder of his career.
-When Motley handed the captaincy to John Cahill in 1967, at the insistence of coach Fos Williams, the tradition of Port Adelaide captains wearing the number one guernsey resumed.
+At the insistence of coach Fos Williams, the tradition resumed in 1967 under the captaincy of John Cahill.
 When co-captains were appointed for the 2019 season the No. 1 guernsey was temporarily retired.
 It was re-instated the following season when the club returned to appointing a single captain.